oneness/oneness/README.md

 PostgreSQL, AWS and GCP.

 -   **2017/02 - 2018/09:** Omnyway Inc
-	-   Senior Full Stack Clojure Engineer as an early member of core Engineering Team responsible for Core e-commerce platform and API development.
+	-   Lead Full Stack Clojure Engineer as an early member of core Engineering Team responsible for Core e-commerce POS platform and API development.
 	-   Tech Stack: Clojure/ClojureScript, PostgreSQL, Kafka, and all things AWS.